drsanti/temporal-repository/README.md

 ---

-## How the committee evaluate/check your code?
+## How the committee will evaluate/check your code?
 All lines of you code will be copied, pasted and executed to check all requirements and result.